FelBalazard/Prediction-with-Haplotypes/README.md

 risk of complex diseases".
 As the data used is medical data, it is not available to the public.
 It can be accessed after a data request to the Wellcome trust Case Control Consortium.
 This code is not designed for all systems : it was run on a scientific linux 5 server that uses Sun Grid Engine (SGE) for parallelisation.
-I have no idea of how portable the code.
+I have no idea of how portable the code is.
 Here are a few requirements : moreutils (for sponge), conda, PLINK (as a command line), Shapeit v2 (as an executable in the parent directory).

 Folder architecture: